rocconmarco/academify/README.md

 <br>

-The goal is to make the platform even more inclusive by{" "}
+The goal is to make the platform even more inclusive by
             <strong>introducing roles</strong> that contribute to the
             ecosystem's integrity.
 For instance, the role of certifier will be crucial.
 Certifiers are selected users who review articles submitted